 The study of the colonial days will include the importance of Christianity for those who risked their lives to travel to and settle in the new world, and it will culminate in a group project for an assigned colony.

 The curriculum will take a closer look at primary resources and videos that cover primary resources, especially during the times of the American Revolution, the writing of the Constitution, and the journals of Lewis and Clark.
-There will be special emphasis on studying the Declaration of Independence, the Constitution, the Bill of Rights, along with the later Amendments.
+There will be special emphasis on studying the Declaration of Independence, the Constitution, the Bill of Rights, and the later Amendments.
 The role of geography will be integrated into how Manifest Destiny, with the expansion of our country from coast to coast, is linked with Native American resettlement and also the conflict over the existence and expansion of slavery.

-The study of the events leading to and including the Civil War will include role playing, debating, and persuasive writing regarding the people and events of the time.
+The study of the events leading to and including the Civil War will include role-playing, debating, and persuasive writing regarding the people and events of the time.

-The study of history will not overlook the inventions, accomplishments, and the democratic system that has given it a proud history and a place that many still consider a land of opportunity.
+The study of history will not overlook the inventions, accomplishments, and democratic system that has given it a proud history and a place that many still consider a land of opportunity.

 Finally, there will be study and preparation for the Idaho Civics test required by the state.